-Selected exhibitions and commissions include Keith Wilson, Richard Woods (2007) and Stifter’s Dinge by Heiner Goebbels with Artangel (2008).
+Selected exhibitions and commissions include Keith Wilson, Richard Woods (2007), Stifter’s Dinge by Heiner Goebbels with Artangel (2008).
 In 2010 it exhibited a major survey of British Sculpture including works by Alison Wilding, Bill Woodrow, Boyd Webb, Richard Deacon, Richard Wentworth, Richard Long, Carl Plackman, Hamish Fulton and Paul Etienne Lincoln and a solo show by Jannis Kounellis.

-Recent major exhibitions include Vertical Works by Anthony McCall (2011) with Sprueth Magers Gallery London, the Deutsche Börse Photography Prize including Thomas Demand, Roe Ethridge, Jim Goldberg and Elad Lassry (2011) with the Photographers Gallery, ‘1001 TV Sets (End Piece)’ by David Hall (2012), Ilya & Emilia Kabakov ‘The Happiest Man’ (2013), ‘A Sense of Place’ by Victor Burgin (2013), Elizabeth Ogilvie ‘Out of Ice’ (2014) and Chantal Akerman NOW (2015).
+Recent major exhibitions include Vertical Works by Anthony McCall (2011) with Sprueth Magers Gallery London, the Deutsche Börse Photography Prize Thomas Demand, Roe Ethridge, Jim Goldberg and Elad Lassry (2011) with the Photographers Gallery and 1001 TV Sets (End Piece) by David Hall (2012).
+Recent major exhibitions include – Ilya & Emilia Kabakov The Happiest Man (2013), A Sense of Place by Victor Burgin (2013), Elizabeth Ogilvie Out of Ice (2014) and Chantal Akerman NOW (2015).